 1. Targeted Repairs and Interim Upgrades

-While full elevator modernization upgrades all major elevator components, in many cases you can strategically replace or refurbish only the most critical systems.
-For example, updating the door operator, or drive unit can potentially improve reliability without a full replacement.
+While full elevator modernization upgrades all major elevator components, in many cases, you can strategically replace or refurbish only the most critical systems.
+For example, updating the door operator or drive unit can potentially improve reliability without a full replacement.
 It really depends on the current system installed and the issues the elevator is having.

-This surgical approach can address the most problematic areas and extends the life of the elevator system.
+This surgical approach can address the most problematic areas and extend the life of the elevator system.
 It also enables better long-term budgeting and gives building owners time to prepare for a future modernization as long as the elevator equipment has the ability.

 2. Locate Obsolete or Hard-to-Find Elevator Parts

-One of the most common reasons cited for an elevator modernization is that “parts are no longer available”, have long lead times or elevator parts are obsolete.
+One of the most common reasons cited for an elevator modernization is that “parts are no longer available”, have long lead times, or elevator parts are obsolete.
 While elevator parts availability is a legitimate challenge, it’s not always 100% accurate.
 As elevator consultants, we have access to global networks and suppliers specializing in obsolete elevator parts.
 In many cases, components deemed “unavailable” by service providers can still be sourced, refurbished, or replicated.

-Our team routinely helps clients procure hard to find elevator parts and validates whether the elevator system is a candidate for parts replacement or refurbishment.
+Our team routinely helps clients procure hard-to-find elevator parts and validates whether the elevator system is a candidate for parts replacement or refurbishment.

 3. Review the Maintenance Agreement